seanhenry/SwiftMockGeneratorForXcode/README.md

 ## How to recreate a Swift mock

-If you change the underlying protocol its mock will need to be regenerated.

-To regenerate the mock, simply follow the steps above.
+There's no need to delete the old code.
+Simply place the cursor anywhere inside the class declaration and generate the test double as before.

 ## Recommended: assign a shortcut